KuuuGR/OsuMapAI/OsuMapAiNotes/ProjectStuff/WorkFlow/Begining.md

         if filename.endswith('.txt'):
             file_path = os.path.join(source_dir, filename)

-            # Try reading the file to find the difficulty
+            # Attempt to read the file and extract its difficulty level
             try:
                 with open(file_path, 'r', encoding='utf-8') as file:
                     content = file.read()